COMPLETELY Uninstall Docker in Ubuntu [Step-by-Step]

 sudo apt-get autoremove

-This command removes packages that were installed as dependencies and are no longer used.
+This command removes packages that were installed as dependencies and are no longer used and that's it, you have successfully removed docker from your system.

 Summary